vasnake/feature-service-editor-js/README.md

 #feature-service-editor

-This ready-to-go JavaScript prototype provides very basic SQL-like capabilities to add, delete, edit or search for data in "point" based feature services with or without a map.
+This ready-to-go JavaScript prototype provides very basic SQL-like capabilities to delete, edit or search for data in feature services with or without a map.
 It is intended for reading any valid ArcGIS FeatureService.

 Use this application as-is, embed it in your own application, extend or modify it to meet your needs.
 Basically have fun, and feedback or contributions are appreciated!